kyma-project/api-gateway/docs/user/istio-gateways/kyma-gateway.md

 | **Domain** | Gardener Shoot domain | `local.kyma.dev` |
 | **TLS certificate** | Managed by a Gardener Certificate CR | Pre-populated self-signed cert (valid until July 2030) |
 | **DNS** | Managed by a Gardener DNSEntry CR | Must be configured externally |

-## Gateway Configuration (Both Environments)

-The following settings apply to Kyma Gateway in both SAP BTP, Kyma Runtime and open-source Kyma clusters:
-- It listens on port `443` (HTTPS) using TLS mode `SIMPLE`, with a TLS credential supplied from the `kyma-gateway-certs` Secret in the `istio-system` namespace.
-- It listens on port `80` (HTTP) and automatically redirects all HTTP requests to HTTPS (responds with a `301` status code).
-- It serves all hosts matching the wildcard `*.{domain}`, where `{domain}` is the cluster domain resolved at reconciliation time.

-The gateway selector targets the default Istio ingress gateway (`app: istio-ingressgateway`, `istio: ingressgateway`).
-Furthermore, a VirtualService named `istio-healthz` is reconciled in the `istio-system` namespace.
-It exposes the Istio readiness endpoint at `healthz.{domain}/healthz/ready` through `kyma-gateway`.

 ## SAP BTP, Kyma Runtime